 Cadet Uniform Policy

-The student is obligated for the full cost of the cadet uniform at the time the uniform is issued; however, this cost is billed in equal amounts over the first four semesters.
+The student is obligated for the full cost of the cadet uniform at the time the uniform is issued.
 Cost, billing, and refunds are as follows:

 Please note: Additional uniform replacement parts are at the expense of the student at time of purchase.

 Rooks withdrawing from the Corps of Cadets will receive a refund for the unused portion of their uniform issue and for items that have not been personally fitted/tailored.
 The manager of the Cadet Uniform Store will determine refunds.